axelerant/testimonials-widget/readme.txt

 So that others can share in the answer, please submit your support requests through the [WordPress forums for Testimonials Widget](http://wordpress.org/support/plugin/testimonials-widget).

-If you want private or priority support, [please donate](http://aihr.us/about-aihrus/donate/) $ 125 USD to cover my time.
+If you want private or priority support, [please donate](http://aihr.us/about-aihrus/donate/) at least $ 65 USD to cover my time.
 Then send your [support request](http://aihr.us/contact-aihrus/).

 Thank you for your understanding.